-Other public company boards served on since 2013: DIRECTV (from May 2013 through July 2015) and Kraft Foods Group, Inc. (through July 2015).
+Other public company boards served on since 2014: DIRECTV (through July 2015) and Kraft Foods Group, Inc. (through July 2015).

 Experience attributes: Mr. Bru satisfies the financial literacy requirements of the NYSE, has leadership experience as a chief executive officer, has knowledge about our industries, provides diversity of background and viewpoint, has international experience and experience with branded consumer packaged goods, and has marketing, compensation, governance and public company board experience.